-I am a big racing fan, but I never thought I could combine my passion with board gaming.
-I mean, how are you going to adapt such a dynamic sport to a static board?
-So, I went to research and to my surprise, there are several games out there that do just that.
-I made a compilation of Best Auto racing Board Games for You.
+I am a big racing fan, but I never thought I could combine that with my passion for board gaming.
+I mean, how are you going to adopt such a dynamic sport to a static board?
+So, I went to research, and to my surprise, there are several games out there that do just that.
+I made a compilation of the Best Auto Racing Board Games in 2021 for You.

 If we divide the games by how they move cars on the racetrack, we have two major groups:

 - Games that use cards for movement and/or events.
-There are multiple ways of doing that; drawing pre-game, pre-turn, managing your hand, drawing event and special cards and similar.
+There are multiple ways of doing that; drawing pre-game, pre-turn, managing your hand, drawing events and special cards, and similar.

 There is no ultimate system, with both groups relying on luck at some point.
 So don’t treat these games like the ultimate test of your strategical wits (although they offer a decent amount of that), but rather like good old-fashioned fun.
 Like when you played Pachisi as a kid, only that you now have much more control instead of relying solely on the die.